UWCNuclear/UbuntuSetUp/README.md

 - *Update to Windows 10 for free:* https://geeksadvice.com/upgrade-to-windows-10-for-free/ or ask Google

-- *Install Ubuntu from scratch or in dual-boot (might be a better option for slower computers)*
+- *Install Ubuntu from scratch or in dual-boot (you can only use one system at a time) (might be a better option for slower computers)*

 - *University computer labs (soon!)*